 This site is a wiki as well as a project management tool.
 We appreciate any contributions to the documentation.
 While this is the homepage of the Munin project, we will still make all releases through Sourceforge.

-The stable branch is the 2.0.x line.
+The stable branch is the 2.0.x line, development is happening in 2.1.x.

 Munin is written in Perl and plugins are easy to write.
 "Porting" to or from any Unix platform is quite easy if you have some Perl/shell/sysadmin experience.
 Currently we have plugins for Linux, FreeBSD, NetBSD, Solaris, AIX - and of course cross-platform plugins.